 Upper Endoscopy Procedure in New York City, NY

 It Is a Procedure in Which a Thin Scope with a Light and Camera at Its Tip Is Used to Look Inside the Upper Digestive Tract.
 It helps identify the causes of Abdominal or chest pain, Nausea and vomiting, Heartburn, Bleeding & Swallowing problems.
-We Have One of the Best Gastroenterologists at Concorde Gastroenterology.
-Call (646) 971-0237 or Schedule an Appt Online.
+We Have One of the Best Gastroenterologists at Vanguard Gastroenterology.
+Call us or Schedule an Appt Online.

 Diagnosing Your Symptoms